 The places of worship of the Seven are called "septs", and every sept houses representational art portraying each of the seven aspects.
 In rural septs, they may merely be carved masks or simple charcoal drawings on a wall, while in wealthy septs, they may be statues inlaid with precious metals and stones.
 Worshipers light candles before the altars of the symbolizing each of the seven aspects.
 Ceremonies are lead by the highest ranking male member of the clergy, and hymns are often sung.
 In the naming of a child, seven oils are used to anoint the infant.
 Weddings are conducted standing between the altars of the Father and the Mother.
 Rites of worship held in rich areas and during special occasions can feature embellishments such as choirs of seventy-seven septas.

 Titles and Roles

-Priests in the Faith of the Seven are known as the godsworn: "septons" if male, "septas" if female, primary servants of the Seven serving in a capacity similar to priests and priestesses of other religions.
+Priests in the Faith of the Seven are known as the godsworn: "septons" if male, "septas" if female.
+They are the primary servants of the Seven, serving in a capacity similar to priests and priestesses of other religions.
 The septons and septas follow a system of vows, in serving the various orders devoted to aspect of the Seven.

 The Faith is ruled by a council of the highest ranking septons and septas, called the Most Devout.
 The Most Devout are led by the High Septon, who dwells at the Great Sept of Baelor in the city of King's Landing.
 Whilst the High Septon is usually elected from among the Most Devout, this is not a requirement, as non-members of the Most Devout have been raised to the office in the past.